ASoelvsten/IX-ML-Resources/README.md

 See also S. Azzolin: A hands-on introduction to Graph Deep Learning, with examples in PyTorch Geometric.
 The course can be found on [YouTube](https://www.youtube.com/watch?v=D_QZy_s5HRI).

+See also the notebooks by one of our fellows, Daniel Platt, on [invariant machine learning](https://github.com/danielplatt/Invariant-ML-Intro?tab=readme-ov-file).

 ### Transformers (and NLP)

 - Notebook on natural language processing (NLP): <a href="https://colab.research.google.com/drive/1eq4L-pu-33S9KBWksJOKJjHrDPNr9lD9?usp=sharing">